 A full-time graduate student may schedule from nine to eighteen semester hours during a regular semester.
 A full-time graduate student in the College of Pharmacy may schedule from 12 to 18 semester hours during a regular semester.
 A part-time student may schedule limited course work depending upon the time which can be devoted to graduate study.
-A graduate student who has a graduate assistantship or a graduate work-study position must have the approval of the major professor and be enrolled in a minimum of nine credit hours towards degree completion.
-The Dean of the Graduate School must approve a student's request to allow them to enroll in a course load exceeding 12 semester hours during a regular semester.
-The maximum course load for a student registered for graduate study during any single summer session is seven semester hours; the minimum for a full-time student is three semester hours.
+A graduate student who has a graduate assistantship or a graduate workstudy position must have the approval of the major professor and be enrolled in a minimum of nine credit hours towards degree completion.

+In all cases, the Dean of the Graduate School must approve a student's request to allow them to enroll in a course load exceeding 12 semester hours during a regular semester.
+The maximum course load for a student registered for graduate study during any single summer session is seven semester hours; the minimum for a full-time student is three semester hours per summer term.